lukeraymonddowning/poser/README.md

 `php artisan vendor:publish`

+To get started quickly, we provide a `php artisan make:poser` command.
+You should pass the desired name of your factory as an argument.
+So the command to create the `UserFactory` would be `php artisan make:poser UserFactory`.

 ## Usage
 Poser takes all of the boilerplate out of writing [class-based model factories](https://tighten.co/blog/tidy-up-your-tests-with-class-based-model-factories).
 To get started, install Poser and go to your test suite.
 Please note: Poser uses the database (obviously), so make sure